kubernetes/examples/staging/volumes/azure_disk/claim/README.md

 4. K8S will create initial 2 accounts ( 1 standard and 1 premium ) to accelerate the provisioning process.

 ## Additional Notes
-The samples assumes that you have a cluster with node labeled with #disktype=blob# for VMs that are using blob disks and #disktype=managed# for VMs that are using managed disks.
+The samples assume that you have a cluster with node labeled with #disktype=blob# for VMs that are using blob disks and #disktype=managed# for VMs that are using managed disks.
 You can label your nodes or remove the node selector before using the files.

 > Note: You can not attach managed disks to VMs that are not using managed OS disks.
 This applies also the other way around no blob disks on VMS that are using managed OS disks